-Written by Evelyn, a member of ENO Baylis Youth Company and a Year 11 student at Kingsdale Foundation School, Lambeth.
+Written by Evelyn, a member of ENO Engage Youth Company and a Year 11 student at Kingsdale Foundation School, Lambeth.

 Read Evelyn’s thoughts on the Youth Company’s third module which responded to ENO’s Production of Philip Glass’s opera Satyagraha.
 Working with director Caroline Williams, composer Pete Letanka and designer Rhiannon Newman, the group explored the themes in the opera of non-violent protest, equality and how to effect change, using these as a springboard to create their own text, music and design work.